 Medications other than the ones in this list will not be routinely issued on an urgent basis.
-Requests for routine prescription renewal would require 72 hours for the script to be processed for collection.
-If you request prescriptions through a pharmacy or other 3rd party this may take longer as the 72 hours service level agreement commences when the practice receives the prescription NOT when you make the request via a 3rd party.
+Requests for routine prescription renewal require 5 working days for the script to be processed for collection.
+If you request prescriptions through a pharmacy or other 3rd party this may take longer as the service level agreement commences when the practice receives the prescription NOT when you make the request via a 3rd party.

 URGENT PRESCRIPTIONS REQUEST POLICY